 - The application is a Subsequent Application.

 The representatives of the organisations providing legal aid, as well as UNHCR, are guaranteed effective access to border crossings, or transit zones in airports or inland ports in accordance with the state border protection regulations.
 However, for reasons of national security and public order, an attorney at law or a representative of an organisation providing legal aid could be temporarily restricted access to an asylum seeker.
 This has not happened in practice so far.

 The deadline for the Asylum Office to take a decision is 28 days from the lodging of the asylum application.
-In case the deadline is not met, asylum seeker shall be allowed to enter the territory of Serbia in order for the regular procedure relating to be conducted.
+In case the deadline is not met, the asylum seeker shall be allowed to enter the territory of Serbia in order for the regular procedure to be conducted.

 Ibid, citing Article 38(1)(5) which refers inter alia to Article 40.